 The history of Lepton

 Like many of Huddersfield’s villages, Lepton has a long and interesting history.
 The settlement was originally established by Anglo-Saxons, as indicated by the ‘ton’ in ‘Lepton.’
-For at least a century, and to this day, Lepton has been a centre for football and cricket, with the cricket team playing in the Huddersfield Cricket League and the football team playing in the Huddersfield District and Association Football League.
+For at least a century, and to this day, Lepton has been a centre for football and cricket, with the cricket team playing in the Huddersfield Cricket League.
 There’s also an excellent golf course nearby and several places to eat and drink.

 Food and drink Lepton